-Baking for me makes me remember the 🇲🇽 magical-realisim Mexican novel that I read so long ago: Como Agua Para Chocolate (Like Water for Chocolate) by Laura Esquivel: a sprinkling of love, some tears dropped in for memories, sugar for sweetness and a pinch of salt to keep things real . . .
+Baking for me makes me remember the 🇲🇽 magical-realism Mexican novel that I read so long ago: Como Agua Para Chocolate (Like Water for Chocolate) by Laura Esquivel: a sprinkling of love, some tears dropped in for memories, sugar for sweetness and a pinch of salt to keep things real . . .

-📖 The treasured blue recipe book
+The 📖 treasured blue recipe book

-to do list still on my to do list for 2020 is to make he and his big brother a recipe book!
+to do list still on my to do list is to make he and his big brother a recipe book!
 And in it, of course, will be some of my mum’s, my grandma’s and my gran’s special recipes, as well as some of my own.

 I love the Chocolate Sauce addition to Jellies, Creams, Ices, etc. here!

-🎄 🍪 MBFF Christmas Baking 🍪 🎄
+MBFF 🎄🍪 Christmas Baking

 I loved baking with my mum, and I have a particular memory of 🎄 making royal-iced cookies one Christmas in New York, but I can’t find this recipe anywhere (it was not stuck in the blue recipe book!) . . .

 And so, thirty odd years on, what do I bake at Christmas?
 There are two staples:

-🏴 Scottish Shortbread 🏴
+🏴 Scottish Shortbread

 [ recipe for shortbread – I can’t share my grandma’s recipe for shortbread online; it doesn’t seem right!
 But if you ask me personally, then I might just share it with you! 😉 ]

 a brief history of shortbread – the history of shortbread dates back to medieval times: it was originally created from left-over bread dough known as biscuit bread (the left-over bread dough was sometimes sweetened and dried out in the oven to form a hard, dry rusk).
 Over time, the yeast (leavening) was removed and replaced with butter for a much sweeter taste . . . and this biscuit hence became known as shortbread.
 The taste for shortbread became more widespread in 16th century Scotland, as Mary Queen of Scots was said to have loved this sweet treat; it is even said that she named the most traditional form of shortbread, petticoat tails (cut into triangles from a round tin)!
-In bygone days, Scottish shortbread made an appearance only at very special occasions as it was seen as a luxury: weddings, Christmas, and Hogamanay.
+In bygone days, Scottish shortbread made an appearance only at very special occasions as it was seen as a luxury: weddings, Christmas, and Hogmanay.